 rclone ls do-spaces:your-bucket-name

-To list files with more details:
+List files with additional details:

 rclone lsl do-spaces:your-bucket-name

-To list all buckets (Spaces):
+List all buckets (Spaces):

 rclone lsd do-spaces: